Phosphate Control in Natural Swimming Pools: Preventing Algae at the Source - How It Works guide for UK natural swimming pools

 Why does my natural pool get algae despite having lots of plants?

 High phosphate levels from external sources (fertilisers, tap water, debris) can overwhelm even healthy plant populations.
-Test your phosphate level—if it
+Test your phosphate level—if it's above 0.1 mg/L, address the source.
+Plants handle nitrogen well but may struggle with excessive phosphate input.

 Can I use lawn fertiliser near my natural swimming pool?